mwolfram/CarND-Traffic-Sign-Classifier-Project-mwolfram/README.md

 **Build a Traffic Sign Recognition Project**

 The goals / steps of this project are the following:
-* **Load the data set (see below for links to the project data set)** I downloaded the zipped data and unpacked it.
-The paths to the training, validation and test sets were set relatively.
+* Load the data set (see below for links to the project data set)
-* **Explore, summarize and visualize the data set** The length of the training and test data was determined by the length of the 4D arrays (1st dimension).
-The image shape can be read with the "shape" method, by accessing the first element in the 4D array.
-The shape is 32x32x3 (3 channels).
-For the number of classes, I took the labels in the training set, removed all duplicates and counted the elements, which resulted in 43 classes.
+* Explore, summarize and visualize the data set
-* **Design, train and test a model architecture**
+* Design, train and test a model architecture
 * Use the model to make predictions on new images
 * Analyze the softmax probabilities of the new images
 * Summarize the results with a written report